LevelUp8/JKagu/README.md

   <li>Find each last occurrence of the word for replacement on the row and replace it</li>
   <li>Find a word which you will replace with an incrementing number.
 Also you have to set here the incrementation step and the beginning number</li>
 </ul>
-The program was created with Java and Java FX and for the building it was used Amazon Correto 17
+The program was created with Java and Java FX and for the building it was used Amazon Correto 17 and Open JDK 17

 <h2>For Ubuntu 20.04:</h2>